jquery/learn.jquery.com/page/using-jquery-core/traversing.md

 ## Children

-The methods for finding child elements from a selection include `$.fn.children()` and `$.fn.find()`.
-The difference between these methods lies in how far into the child structure the selection is made. `$.fn.children()` only operates on direct child nodes, while `$.fn.find()` can traverse recursively into children, children of those children, and so on.
+The methods for finding child elements from a selection include `.children()` and `.find()`.
+The difference between these methods lies in how far into the child structure the selection is made. `.children()` only operates on direct child nodes, while `.find()` can traverse recursively into children, children of those children, and so on.

 ```
 // Selecting an element's direct children